Last Updated on May 6, 2020.

-We are thrilled to announce The Verto Education Latin America Opportunity Grant.
-This grant can significantly lower the cost of our Latin America semester to make it even more affordable for those who qualify.
+We are thrilled to announce The Verto Education Opportunity Grant.
+This grant can significantly lower the cost of our Latin America and Hawaii semesters to make them even more affordable for those who qualify.

 So, why do we care about accessibility in the first place?

 The current models for college and study abroad are inaccessible for so many students.

 Gaining college acceptance requires an unbelievable amount of time, effort, and resources.
 Whether it’s paying tons for application fees and testing, or spending hours filling out forms, the college admissions process has become increasingly prohibitive.

 And that’s without considering the massive loans many students have to take out in order to pay tuition.
 In 2017-2018, the average student debt for bachelor’s degree recipients was a whopping $29,000 according to the College Board.
 For those who are forced to take out loans to pay for school, attending a study abroad program can be highly unrealistic especially in these times of economic uncertainty.

 It is clear that the current model for higher education prioritizes wealthy students who have the knowledge and capital to navigate the many barriers to entry.